TLS97/data-access-with-sqlclient/README.md

 Download the project from GitHub.

-Open the DataAccessWithSQLClient.sln inside the DataAccessWithSQLClient folder to test the first part of the project, accessing data from the Chinook database.
+Open the "DataAccessWithSQLClient.sln" inside the "DataAccessWithSQLClient" folder and install [SQLClient](https://www.nuget.org/packages/Microsoft.Data.SqlClient) to test the first part of the project.

-Open the SQL Server Management Studio folder

-Install [SQLClient](https://www.nuget.org/packages/Microsoft.Data.SqlClient) in Visual Studio.
+Open the "SQL Scripts for Superheroes Database" folder and run the SQL scripts in SSMS.

 ## Usage